Balance, Vulnerability the Art of Presence

 Just as stillness enhances connection, delay adds depth and emotion to the dance.
 In Argentine tango, a delayed step creates anticipation.
 The leader might hold back for a beat, allowing the music to build and giving the follower a moment to express themselves.
 This delay makes the movement that follows all the more powerful.

-This isn’t just about timing—it’s about trust.
-The follower has to trust that the leader knows when to move and when to wait, and the leader must trust that the follower will respond in kind.
+This isn’t just about timing, it’s about trust.
+The follower has to trust that the leader knows when to move and when to wait, and the leader must trust that the follower will respond.
 Without this trust, the delay loses its magic and becomes a moment of awkwardness or uncertainty.
 But when both dancers are comfortable with the delay, the dance takes on a new level of depth and meaning.

 Taking Time to Feel Safe